-- Any medications, vitamins, supplements or other herbal products you take, and their dosages.
+- Any medicines, vitamins, herbal products or other supplements you take, and their doses.

-Take a trusted family member or friend along, if possible, for support and to help remember the details discussed at the appointment.
-Bringing pictures and videos of living spaces and storage areas affected by clutter is helpful.
+You may want to take a trusted family member or friend along, if possible.
+They can offer support and help remember the details discussed at the appointment.
+Bring pictures and videos of living spaces and storage areas affected by clutter.